lindsaytruong/real-world-forecasting-foundations/modules/1.7/module_1_7_script.md

 # Module 1.7: Understanding the M5 Dataset
-## Video Tutorial Script — Detailed Narration
+## Video Tutorial Script — Updated for New HTML Structure

 ---